malickatique/Laravel-Crash-Course/Laravel Crash Notes.md

         }
     }

-    Middleware parameters may be specified when defining the route by separating the middleware name and parameters with a :.
-Multiple parameters should be delimited by commas.
+    //Middleware parameters may be specified when defining the route by separating the middleware
-    ```php
+    //name and parameters with a :Multiple parameters should be delimited by commas.

     Route::put('post/{id}', function ($id) {
         //
     })->middleware('role:editor');